Last Updated on

 It is impossible for one person to proficiently undertake everything that is required to effectively market a business online.
 You need technical knowledge of SEO, an eye for design, an understanding of web architecture, the ability to curate content and a flair for writing sales copy.

-And that’s even before you get round to social media marketing and general PR – which has a whole new skillset of its own.
-Your promotional dream team should therefore consist of web developers, designers, copy writers and marketing/PR specialists.
+And that’s even before you get round to social media marketing and general public relations – which has a whole new skillset of its own.
+Your promotional dream team should therefore consist of web developers, designers, copy writers and marketing/public relation specialists.

 Building a proficient team may be difficult for some firms, both on a financial level and a lack of office space.
 Fortunately, the digital arena enables specialists to work from remote locations so firms can work directly with digital marketing agencies who already have their quota of specialists.